 We love reading at Royston St John Baptist CE Primary School!

 Reading lessons take place every day.
 The mornings begin with a taught lesson on reading.
-Children in KS2 access reading as soon as the sit down in a morning; assessing high quality texts and language rich books that encourage a love of reading.
+Children in KS2 access reading as soon as they sit down in a morning; assessing high-quality texts and language rich books that encourage a love of reading.
 Teachers focus on different aspects of reading in a structured way allowing children to apply skills previously taught.
-All children have the opportunity to work with an adult during our reading sessions throughout the week.

-All children take home a reading record and reading book which they can change regularly in our school library.
+All children from Reception Class to Year Four take home a reading record and reading book which they can change regularly in our school library.
+Children in Years Five and Six do not have reading records as we promote reading at length for pleasure without this having to be recorded by an adult.
 We recommend that children read at home for at least 10 minutes every day.
-We encourage every child to read with someone at home every night.
+We encourage every child to read with someone at home every day.
 We also recommend that parents and carers read to their children every day if possible as part of a daily routine.
 You can support your child by encouraging them to talk about their reading and ask them questions to check their understanding.
-Our ‘take home books’ are levelled according to vocabulary used and are books that we feel are high quality texts.
+Our school library is levelled according to vocabulary used within the text and are books that we feel are high-quality texts.

 At Royston St John the Baptist Primary school, we deliver phonics using the Read, Write, Inc. scheme.
-Children in Foundation stage and Key Stage One access streamed daily phonics to help them rapidly develop their phonetic knowledge in their reading and writing.
+Children in Foundation stage Year One and some children still needing phonics in Year 2 access streamed phonics daily to help them rapidly develop their phonetic knowledge in their reading and writing.

 All words are made up of individual sounds.
 Your child will learn to blend the sounds together to form words. e.g. in ‘mat’ we have the sounds ‘m’, ‘a’, ‘t’, ship – ‘sh’, ‘i’, ‘p’.
 In our daily phonics sessions, we teach these sounds and give opportunity for children to practise reading and spelling words containing these sounds.
 We also give children decodable books containing sounds and words they can read.